Register Plain C# Type

 See the Plain C# Entry point section for more information.

-Register instancenote
+Register instance#

-lifetime, so it has no arguments.
+RegisterIntance always has a Scoped lifetime, so it has no arguments.

 It can resolve like this:

-Register instance as interfaceUse As*
+Register instance as interface#

-declarations.
+Use As* declarations.

-Register instance to set up from delegateInstance creation can be delegated to a lambda expression or another method or class.
+Instance creation can be delegated to a lambda expression or another method or class.

 It can resolve like this:

-The first argument that can be used in the expression is IObjectResolver
+The first argument that can be used in the expression is IObjectResolver.

 Using this, we can retrieve and use the registered object.

-can also be used to generate GameObjects executed inject.
+IObjectResolver.Instantiate can also be used to generate GameObjects executed inject.

 See Use Container directory more information.